 Doppler ultrasound exam of an arm or leg

-This test uses ultrasound to look at the blood flow in the large arteries and veins in the arms and legs.
+This test uses ultrasound to look at the blood flow in the large arteries and veins in the arms or legs.

 How the Test is Performed

-The test is done in the ultrasound or radiology department or in a peripheral vascular lab.
+The test is done in the ultrasound or radiology department, a hospital room, or in a peripheral vascular lab.